 I was 10-years-old the first time I went to a movie theater.
 My parents never wanted us to go because they believed demons resided there after a movie played and could possess you.
 My dad insisted that my mom return a box of Lucky Charms to the store because the word “lucky” somehow translated to “Lucifer”.
 I remember arguing with him to keep the Lucky Charms because of the delicious marshmallows.
 My life growing up was sheltered to say the least.
 I was ready to see what this secret gay world was all about.
 What I really wanted was to meet someone else like me and know that I was not alone.

 The cashier continued, “Follow me.
 I want to show you something.”
 I was young and a people pleaser.
 I didn’t feel comfortable following him but I did because I didn’t want to seem rude.
 Some call it Midwestern niceness.
 It’s not really about being nice, it’s about wanting to be liked.

 He took me to what felt like an “employee only” area.
 There were six video monitors.
 He started telling me about their arcade, “We have six different viewing booths.
 These are what’s playing in each booth right now.
 What do you like?”
 I started to feel uneasy and grew fearful of his intention.
 “I don’t know.
 Stuff with guys in it.”
 I could sense he wanted something more.
 Something I didn’t want to give.
 He kept changing the video on the screen asking if I like this one or that one.
 He coerced me.

 I left quickly and never went back to that place.

-Questions started to flood my head.
+Questions started to flood my mind.
 Did I want that to happen?
 How did I let that happen?
 Why did I let it happen?
 I felt like a failure again.
 I started to feel like I deserved it for going to a place like that.

 I begged for God’s forgiveness.

 I will write about this in greater depth in my book, My Gay Agenda.
-I felt led to share this after seeing Oprah’s speech at the Golden Globes.